Pathways.next_state()

 • Forward Declaration: target state must be defined later with .state()

-• Sequential Flow: perfect for processes with a clear order
+• Sequential Flow: useful for processes with a clear order

 • Unconditional Movement: for conditional logic, use .branch_on()